immersive-arts/Sparck2_Documentation/docs/reference/nodes/ShaderPointCloud.md

 !!! warning "Parameter Matchings"

-    To have the best results receiving pointclouds encoded in the rgb-d format, you have to make sure the intrisic and depth properties are a match:
+    To have the best results receiving ShaderPointClouds encoded in the rgb-d format, you have to make sure the intrisic and depth properties are a match:

     * Resolution
     * Principle Points